Sign in

 Day 09: Dingboche – Lobuche (4,940m)

-As we are already above the treeline on our trek, we now walk through pastures, glacial moraine, boulder-strewn path, and like of the terrain all the way to Lobuche.
+As we are already above the treeline on our trek, we now walk through pastures, glacial moraine, boulder-strewn paths, and the terrain to Lobuche.
 The walk today involves crossing a small pass called Dughla also known as Thukla with several memorial shrines for the brave mountaineers who lost their lives during their climbing expeditions.
-Although the walk is slow-paced on the uphill trail, made difficult by the increasing elevation, it brings wonderful views of the mountains to our sight that helps us forget the strenuous effort we are taking up in the impressive mountain landscape.
-A well-spent seven hours of the effort in the rugged Everest trekking trail that many other adventurers are treading takes us to the small settlement of Lobuche to spend overnight before striving for one more day to reach the base of the highest mountain in the world.
+Although the walk is slow-paced on the uphill trail, made difficult by the increasing elevation, it brings wonderful views of the mountains to our sight that help us forget the strenuous effort we are taking up in the impressive mountain landscape.
+A well-spent seven hours of effort on the rugged Everest trekking trail that many other adventurers are treading takes us to the small settlement of Lobuche to spend overnight before striving for one more day to reach the base of the highest mountain in the world.

 Accommodation: Guesthouse